House Cleaning Answering Service

 Move the caller toward booking or a clean callback

 Bookable calls get a next step.
-Exceptions such as exact pricing, hazardous conditions, post-construction scope, product promises, or staff-only decisions route with context.
+Exceptions such as exact pricing, hazardous conditions, post-construction scope, product promises, or staff-only decisions go to the team with context.

 Calls It Handles